 Inverted duty structure impacts the working capital of domestic manufacturers quite adversely where the duty on the inputs (raw materials) is much higher than the duty applicable on the output (finished product).
 With GST this structure will change as refund of the accrued credit will be allowed to claim (the unutilized input tax credit accumulated due to inverted duty structure).

-This is a major relief to businesses in the pharma and jewellery sector, as they will be able to claim 90% of refund, which will be disbursed on provisional basis and 10% after verification.
+This is a major relief to businesses in the pharma industry and jewellery sector, as they will be able to claim 90% of refund, which will be disbursed on provisional basis and 10% after verification.

 Impact of GST on Input Tax Credit during Transitioning to GST